Kitware/VTK/Infovis/TitanReadme.txt

 The Infovis classes in VTK are brought to you by the Titan Informatics Toolkit Project.
-The Titan project is an initiative out of Sandia National Laboratories to combine SciVis and InfoVis capabilities into one scalable infrastructure.
-The Titan toolkit components were designed, developed, and/or supported by the Data Analysis and Visualization group at Sandia National Laboratories in collaboration with Kitware Inc.
+The Titan project is an collaborative effort between Sandia National Laboratories and Kitware Inc. to combine SciVis and InfoVis capabilities into one scalable infrastructure.

 Sandia is a multi-program laboratory operated by Sandia Corporation, a Lockheed Martin Company, for the United States Department of Energy under